unexpectedpanda/mobydump/README.md

 # MobyDump

 MobyDump downloads data from the MobyGames API for a specific platform, and outputs it to a delimiter-separated value file or JSON.
-Specifically built for the [Exo projects](https://github.com/exoscoriae).
+It's purpose-built for the [Exo projects](https://github.com/exoscoriae).

 It auto-resumes the download if the process is interrupted by the user, or if select HTTP error codes are received.